Workshops and Events

 - Faculty/Institute tailor-made training on data management for PhD students.

 These sessions are tailor-made for the group concerned and designed in collaboration with members of research staff.
-They comprise two or three sessions spread over a number of months: lectures with hands-on activities, and a final session when participants present their own data management plan.

 - Honours/Masters students stand-alone lectures.